IBE160/SG-M-E-Ds/docs/epics.md

 **Prerequisites:** Story 1.3

 **Technical Notes:** The interaction model will present four contextual options based on the hard-coded room and puzzle data.
+This will be a hybrid interaction model combining text-based commands and dynamic visual feedback.
+User choices will be rendered as `.option-btn` elements.
+In-game navigation will use numbered options within the main text box (`.immersive-option`). **Accessibility** will be ensured with keyboard navigation and visible focus indicators (a 2px solid border using `--color-primary` for `:focus-visible`).
+Flask API Routes will handle communication between the frontend and AI generation logic.

 ### Story 1.5: Display Basic Visuals for Rooms